 As a side note, weight distributing hitches like the one above are great for many reasons, but they often need longer chains.
 While it’s not ideal, it’s still good to shorten the chains as much as practical.

 Chain length is one reason, we don’t recommend using the WDH as the drawbar when the spring bars are NOT in action.
 The spring bars apply a lot of force to hold the hitch on the ball, which is good for safety.
-Take the spring bars off, and the lever for the trailer to sway the vehicle is longer, and the issues with safety chains are worse.
+Take the spring bars off, and the lever for the trailer to sway the vehicle is longer, along with the issues of very long safety chains are worse.
 Anyway, if you don’t need the weight distribution function, use a shorter drawbar and shorten the chain.

 We may write more on this topic at some point, but we’ll leave it here for now.